strarsis/sage10-fse/README.md

 5. Invoke `npm run build`.
 6. (Mount the theme into a WordPress site and activate it).
 7. Open the Site Editor:

-  a.
-Admin area → Appearance → Edit (beta)
+- Admin area → Appearance → Edit (beta)
-  b.
-(Logged in as editor+) → Front end → Admin bar → Edit Site
+- (Logged in as editor+) → Front end → Admin bar → Edit Site

 ## Theme structure